1.2 Software Development Process and the Landscape of Approaches

 • Maintenance: where updates are made to the software to ensure it remains fit for purpose, which typically involves fixing any further discovered issues and evolving it to meet new or changing requirements.

 These stages are followed implicitly or explicitly in every software project but there are many different ways to arrange them.
-The stages may be arranged according to an established model of software development.

 Models of Software Development